 On January 2015 he directed Pelleas et Melisande, by Claude Debussy, at the Semperoper Dresden.
 Later he directed Il Trovatore, by Giuseppe Verdi, a staging inspired by World War I, co-produced by De Nederlandse Opera in Amsterdam and the Opéra National de Paris.
 On February 2016, this production was rebroadcast live to 180 European cinemas during its representations in the la Opéra de la Bastille de Paris.

-This September he has opened the season at The Royal Opera House in London with Vincenzo Bellini's Norma, a show that was broadcast live in 100 European cinemas.
-In October he has premiered La Bohème by Giacomo Puccini in the Teatro Regio Torino, to celebrate the 120th anniversary of its release, a co-production with the Teatro dell'Opera di Roma.
+The last year he opened the season at The Royal Opera House in London with Vincenzo Bellini‘s Norma, a show that was broadcast live in 100 European cinemas.
+He also premiered La Bohème by Giacomo Puccini in the Teatro Regio Torino, to celebrate the 120th anniversary of its release, a co-production with the Teatro dell'Opera di Roma.

 LARGE SCALE SHOWS